18 Charming Places In America That Feel Just Like Europe

 This is a sweet and quaint chalet-style village, deep in a forest overlooking an alpine lake.
 No, it isn't Geneva, Switzerland — it's Lake Arrowhead in the San Bernardino National Forest.

-Nestled in the mountains of San Bernardino county, Lake Arrowhead bears a resemblance to the Swiss mountain and lake town of Interlaken.
-In fact, the official site says, "Lake Arrowhead Village is nestled in the beauty of the woods, having the charm of Swiss chalets, while offering a variety of modern amenities."
+Nestled in the mountains of San Bernardino County, Lake Arrowhead bears a resemblance to the Swiss mountain and lake town of Interlaken.
+The official site says, "Lake Arrowhead Village is nestled in the beauty of the woods, having the charm of Swiss chalets, while offering a variety of modern amenities."
+During the wintertime, this town will make you feel as though you’re skiing in the Swiss Alps or relaxing in Lake Brienz in the summertime.

-Where to stayLake Arrowhead Resort & Spa or Saddleback Inn
+Where to stay: Lake Arrowhead Resort & Spa

 5. Tarpon Springs, Florida instead of Greece

-Tarpon Springs is in Pinellas County, Florida, and despite being in the sunshine state (as Florida is known), it actually looks like a Greek island, complete with blue and white architecture, street names, even the boats in the harbor.
+Skip the international flight and be transported to Greece in the historic riverfront town of Tarpon Springs.
+Tarpon Springs is in Pinellas County, Florida, and despite being in the sunshine state (as Florida is known), it looks like a Greek island, complete with blue and white architecture, street names, and even the boats in the harbor.

 With the largest percentage of Greek Americans of any city in the U.S., Tarpon Springs has been preserved by generations of Greeks.
-Authentic Greek restaurants, including Mama's Greek Cuisine, Hellas and Mykonos, smell too good to resist.
-Stop in for grilled octopus, dolmades or a gyro.
+Authentic Greek restaurants, including Mama's Greek Cuisine, Hellas, and Mykonos, smell too good to resist.
+Stop in for grilled octopus, dolmades, or a gyro.

-It’s not just the food that has remained authentic; the destination hosts events rich in tradition of the Greek Orthodox faith including the Epiphany Celebration.
-In addition, visitors to the Historic District can stroll along brick streets while browsing in art galleries, antiques stores, and specialty shops housed in buildings dating back to the late 1800s.
+It’s not just the food that has remained authentic; the destination hosts events rich in the tradition of the Greek Orthodox faith including the Epiphany Celebration.
+In addition, visitors to the Historic District can stroll along brick streets while browsing in art galleries, antique stores, and specialty shops housed in buildings dating back to the late 1800s.

-Where to stayHampton Inn Tarpon Springs or Tarpon Shores Inn
+Where to stay: Tarpon Shores Inn

 6. Frankenmuth, Michigan instead of Bavaria

+Frankenmuth is known as Michigan's “Little Bavaria,” but there's nothing little about the Bavarian similarities!
 In Michigan’s Little Bavaria, you can't miss the expertly decorated Bronner’s Christmas Wonderland.
 There, expect to be greeted "when driving into town from the South, or the world’s largest Christmas store with more than 50,000 gifts, trims, and décor," said Kathy Dehoney-Evitts, president of Louisville-based Dehoney Travel.
 There's even a Silent Night Memorial Chapel.
+The Frankenmuth Brewery offers a beer-sampling flight before you head over to Bronner's Christmas Lane, featuring more than 100,000 lights along this half-mile that glow when the sun goes down.

-Where to stayBavarian Inn Lodge or Drury Inn and Suites
+Where to stay: Bavarian Inn Lodge

 7. Fredericksburg, Texas instead of Germany

 Behind the elegant shops and fine dining, you can feel the authentic German soul and see reminders of German heritage in the historic buildings along Main Street, the German cuisine at local restaurants, and the welcoming spirit of Bavarian people that maintains its Bavarian-American ambiance.
+There's an exciting German history story behind Fredericksburg, Texas, which dates back to its founding in 1846.
+It was named after Prince Frederick of Prussia.
+Fredericksburg is also notable as the home of Texas German, a dialect of the German language specific to Texas.
+How cool is that?

-Where to stayInn on Barons Creek or Hoffman Haus
+Where to stay: Inn on Barons Creek

 8. Olympic National Park, Washington instead of Switzerland

 Switzerland has picture-post card summer scenery of woods and low hills reflected in blue lakes.
-But the Olympic National park, in the Northeast region of the state of Washington, offers the same snow capped mountain, shimmering lakes, forests and pastoral farms.
+But the Olympic National Park, in the Northeast region of the state of Washington, offers the same snow-capped mountain, shimmering lakes, forests, and pastoral farms.

 Where to stay: Lake Crescent Lodge